ituacm/ITU-ACM-AlgoTeam/README.md

 ## Goal

 Successfull participants will be qualified for the ITU ACM Algorithm Team at the end of the bootcamp.
 The team will represent the ITU ACM Student Chapter in the nationwide contests and will organize the algoComp'23.

+## Syllabus

+You can see the syllabus in [here](https://github.com/ituacm/ITU-ACM-22-Summer-Algorithm-Team-Bootcamp/blob/main/Syllabus.md)